This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Instructions

-• In another medium-size bowl, add the flours, baking powder, and the salt, whisking to combine.
+• In a medium-size bowl, add the flours, baking powder, and the salt, whisking to combine.
 Set aside.

 • Add the sugars to the cooled brown butter and stir until combined.